-Find Out What Kind of Financial Advisor Is Right for You
+Find Out What Kind of Wealth Manager Is Right for You

-You’ve heard the term ‘wealth manager,’ and you probably have a fairly accurate sense of what it means.
+You’ve heard the term of wealth manager, and you probably have a fairly accurate sense of what it means.

-The problem is, you’ve also heard the terms financial planner, financial advisor, wealth advisor, investment advisor, money manager, and perhaps others.
+The problem is, you’ve also heard the terms wealth management, financial planning, financial advisor, wealth advisor, investment advisor, and perhaps others.
 What’s the difference?
 Your goal today is to answer three questions:

 - What is a wealth manager, and how is this person different from all these other advisors and planners?